Create phased deployments with Configuration Manager

 Create a phased deployment with manually configured phases

-Starting in version 1806, create a phased deployment with manually configured phases for a task sequence.
+Create a phased deployment with manually configured phases for a task sequence.
 Add up to 10 additional phases from the Phases tab of the Create Phased Deployment wizard.

 You can't currently manually create phases for an application.
 The wizard automatically creates two phases for application deployments.